Construction apprenticeships

 The content of your building and construction apprenticeship will vary considerably depending on its level and subject.

-For example, on the two-year Level 2 and 3 Bricklayer Apprenticeship offered by the Leeds College of Building, apprentices develop skills including how to use bricklaying tools, build simple brick/block walls and use modern construction methods such as timber frame cladding.
+For example, the two-year Level 2 and 3 Bricklayer Apprenticeship offered by the Leeds College of Building allows apprentices to develop skills in using bricklaying tools, building simple brick/block walls and adopting modern construction methods such as timber frame cladding.

 A detailed overview of what's involved in a specific apprenticeship can typically be found on the employer's website.

-For more general information on apprenticeships, see what is an apprenticeship?
+For more general information on apprenticeships, see our essential guide to apprenticeships.

 How much will I be paid?